 Travel, as much as you can and as far as you can, even if that just means weekend road trips or camping in your backyard ...
 But if you can, you have to go abroad at least once, if only for the Instagram pictures and life lessons, right?

 If I had to pick one trip for you to take, I'd suggest backpacking Europe; it'll teach you a whole smattering of life lessons all at once.
 You'll see lots of countries, all in one trip.
-And since you're probably not made of money, here's how to backpack Europe on a budget.
+And since you're probably not made of money, here's I was able to budget while backpacking Europe.

 See classics like France, Italy and England ... but don't miss out on gems that aren't as crowded like Croatia, Poland, Russia, and Ukraine; see the countries that are off the beaten track.
 These countries hold more history lessons than your textbooks and seeing sites like Auschwitz or St. Basil's Cathedral in person is more life-changing than reading about it.